Arcueil: Economy

-Orange France, formerly France Télécom S.A., has its headquarters in Arcueil.
+Orange France, formerly France Télécom S.A., had its registered address in Arcueil.

+La Compagnie (DreamJet SAS) formerly was headquartered in Arcueil.

 Geography

 The commune of Arcueil covers an area of 233 ha.
 Its highest elevation is 105 m, its lowest point is 42 m.

 Arcueil is served by two stations on Paris RER line B: Laplace and Arcueil-Cachan.